premAI-io/premsql/docs/evaluation/dataset.md

   - debit_card_specializing
   - formula_1

-Key `db_id` only does the evaluation for a specific database.
-You can check the contents of the database once the data is download inside the `data/eval/dev_databases` folder.
+Key `db_id` only evaluates a specific database.
+You can check the contents of the database once the data is downloaded inside the `data/eval/dev_databases` folder.
 This folder will be present inside the folder you are running the experiments.
 When setting the offset, it will take only the first N rows of the dataset or the filtered dataset.

-Both the arguments are optional and not using them would load the full data.
-After applying filter our `dataset` will be a list of dictionary here.
-Let's see how it looks like (showing you one instance):
+Both arguments are optional; not using them would load the full data.
+After applying the filter, our `dataset` will be a list of dictionaries here.
+Let's see what it looks like (showing you one instance):

 ```JSON
 {